A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: A Koebe theorem

 one has

 where the constant $c$ depends only on $K$ and the bound $b$ for $a$. \end{proposition}

 The proof of Proposition \ref{c:dist_est} will show that $c$ in the statement can be obtained as a monotone increasing function of $b$.
 Also, for large values of $a$, the conclusion in \eqref{eq:distance_est} is not very informative: assume for illustrative purposes that $d_{\mathbb{H}^1}(z_1,z_2)= \tfrac{1}{2\lambda} d_{\mathbb{H}^1}(z_1,\partial \Omega)$.
 Then the right-hand side of \eqref{eq:distance_est} is comparable to $\lambda^{a-1} d_{\mathbb{H}^1}(z_1,\partial \Omega)$.
-If $a$ becomes large, then also the multiplicative constant in this upper bound blows up.
+If $a$ becomes large, then also the multiplicative constant in this upper bound tends to infinity.
 For these reasons, in our application we will be interested in having a small upper bound $b$ for $a$.

-Proposition \ref{c:dist_est} can be proved along the lines of Lemma 5.15 in \cite{MR861687}, although we consider now arbitrary subdomains of $\mathbb{H}^1$ instead of disks in $\mathbb{R}^2$.
+Proposition \ref{c:dist_est} is a counterpart for Lemma 5.15 in \cite{MR861687}, for arbitrary subdomains of $\mathbb{H}^1$ instead of disks in $\mathbb{R}^2$.
 A significant difference in the proof arises from the fact that (i) we do not know whether the map $f$ extends to a $K_1(K)$-quasiconformal map on the one point compactification of $\mathbb{H}^1$, and (ii) we do not have a Mori distortion theorem at our disposal.
-We compensate for this by resorting to the egg yolk principle (Proposition \ref{p:egg_yolk}).
-This accounts for the presence of the constant $\lambda$ in the statement of Proposition \ref{c:dist_est}.
+We compensate for this by resorting to the local quasisymmetry property of $f$.
+This, and the ball admissibility condition for \eqref{eq:weightJacobianHeis}, accounts for the presence of the constant $\lambda$ in the statement of Proposition \ref{c:dist_est}.
 Lemma 5.15 in \cite{MR861687} contains an analogous statement in $\mathbb{R}^2$ with $\lambda=1$.
-The weaker formulation of Proposition \ref{c:dist_est} influences the proof of Koebe's theorem, where now $r_2=r_1/(2\lambda)$ has to be used instead of $r_2=r_1/2$.
+The weaker formulation of Proposition \ref{c:dist_est} influences the proof of Koebe's theorem, where now $r_2\leq r_1/(2\lambda)$ has to be used instead of $r_2=r_1/2$.
 In light of Lemma \ref{l:a_f_comparison}, this change is immaterial.
 Moreover, working with arbitrary subdomains, rather than just disks or balls, has the advantage that we only have to define $a_f$ and $\|\cdot\|_{\ast}$ for one domain, namely $\Omega$.
 Also note that if $z\in B\subset \Omega$, then $d(z,\partial B)\leq d(z,\partial \Omega)$, and for our purpose an estimate in terms of $d(z,\partial \Omega)$ is sufficient.